 Best’s Studio has been operated in Yosemite Valley by the same (Ansel Adams) family since 1902.

-In the summer of 1902 (in one place you have 1901, please check this), a landscape painter and political cartoonist for the San Francisco Chronicle by the name of Harry Best took an excursion to Yosemite Valley to camp and paint.
+In the summer of 1902, a landscape painter and political cartoonist for the San Francisco Chronicle by the name of Harry Best took an excursion to Yosemite Valley to camp and paint.
 Little did he know that this trip would have, indirectly, such an impact on so many, or that we, his descendants, would be telling this story now, over a century later.

 That summer he met Anne Rippey, a beautiful young woman working as an assistant in one of the photography studios in the Valley.
 After a whirlwind courtship, the two married on July 28 at the base of Bridal Veil Fall.
 After the ceremony, they stopped the incoming stagecoach to have everyone celebrate with them.
 (Rumor has it that several men were courting Ms. Rippey that summer, and Harry’s success lay in his persistence and having sent back to San Francisco for an engagement ring).

 That winter, Harry applied to the U.S. Army, Yosemite administrators at the time, for a permit to operate a studio business.
 The following summer, in 1902, the Bests opened their studio in a tent in Yosemite Valley.
 Thereafter, Harry and Anne returned to Yosemite each summer, building the original Studio in the Old Yosemite Village in 1904.